Manitou Beach: Spirit of Manitou Annual Studio Trail

 The annual Spirit of Manitou Trail is a self-guided art show that feature artists and artisans from the communities of Guernsey, Meacham, Plunkett, Viscount, Watrous and Manitou Beach.
 The Studio Trail generally takes place the second weekend in July.

 The Studio Trail consists of local artists and artisans who have come together to present their works.
 As with all things Saskatchewan, there are distances to travel and that makes for part of the allure of exploring these studios.
 Trail participants have chosen to showcase their talents either at their work studio or have banded together in a central location.
 Participants offer demonstrations, restrooms and wheelchair accessibility.
 Jump on the trail anywhere you wish, and follow the brochure’s map to find the next artisan or artist.

-Manitou Beach Chainsaw Carving Festival (Annual)
+Manitou Beach Chainsaw Carving Festival

-Manitou Beach annually hosts Saskatchewan's only professional chainsaw carving festival.
-The 4 day event often takes place the second weekend of August, starting on the Thursday.
-The event hosts food and craft vendors, a children's area, live demonstrations and carving auctions.
+Manitou Beach hosts Saskatchewan's only professional chainsaw carving festival every second year.
+The four-day event often takes place the second weekend of August, starting on the Thursday.
+The event hosts food and craft vendors, a children's area, live demonstrations, and carving auctions.